 No. Each insurer calculates UBI discounts using different data and metrics.
 The type of data, discount percentages, rules, and program details vary.

-You can compare quotes to find the best telematics insurance plans.
+You can compare car insurance quotes to find the best telematics insurance plans.
 Our experts will help you assess your options and get you set up.

 No. Usage based insurance is only available in select provinces.
 They are Ontario, Alberta, New Brunswick, Nova Scotia, and Quebec.

 Are you aware of how a speeding ticket in Ontario can affect your car insurance?
-Here we outline the types of speeding tickets, fines, and how speeding tickets can impact your insurance.
+Here we outline the types of speeding tickets, fines, and how speeding tickets can impact your policy.